Work with Auth0 Locally

-Use a browser bot (e.g. Selenium) which logs a dummy user in and retrieves a JWT.
-This approach may take some effort to develop and maintain, but it will also execute any redirection rules or MFA prompts that you have configured on your Auth0 account.
+Use a browser bot (such as Selenium) to play the role of a user, log in and retrieve a JWT.
+While this approach may take some effort to develop and maintain, it will allow you to test any redirection rules or MFA prompts that you have configured.

 Unless your server-side application allows the generation of artificial sessions for testing, you'll need a way to perform a login through Auth0 manually.

 Use local domains with Auth0

 If you're developing your application locally, you can use

 localhost and other domains inaccessible by Auth0 (such as those on an intranet) as callback URLs.
 For example, during development you could use